SidhuK/WardenApp/MODEL_SELECTOR_IMPROVEMENTS.md

 ---

-## 1. Quick-Access Favorite Bar
+## 1. Favorites & Recently Used Sections in Dropdown
-**Goal:** Show top 3-4 favorited models as inline buttons in the toolbar for instant switching.
+**Goal:** Show favorites and recently used models inside the dropdown as organized sections for quick discovery.

 ### Implementation Details
-- **Location:** Toolbar, to the right of current ModelSelectorDropdown trigger
+- **Location:** Top of the dropdown list when opened
-- **Display:** Horizontal stack of pill-shaped buttons showing model name
+- **Display Structure:**
+  - **Favorites Section** (if any exist):
+    - Header: "Favorites"
+    - All favorited models listed
+    - Visual indicator (⭐ or highlight)
+  - **Recently Used Section** (if any exist):
+    - Header: "Recently Used"
+    - Up to 5 most recent models (sorted by last used date)
+    - Shows last used timestamp on hover
+  - **All Models Section:**
+    - Separator
+    - Remaining models sorted by smart sorting rules

 - **Behavior:**
   - Click to instantly switch to that model
-  - Show only favorited models (up to 4)
-  - Hide entire bar if no favorites exist
+  - Auto-hide sections if empty (no favorites = no Favorites section)
-  - Tooltip on hover showing provider
-- **Design:**
+  - Sections collapse/expand smoothly
-  - Small icon (provider logo) + model name
-  - Active state highlighting
-  - Compact spacing
+  - Smooth scrolling within dropdown

 ### Code Changes Needed
-- Create new `FavoriteQuickAccessBar` component
-- Update `ChatView.swift` toolbar to include it
+- Update `ModelSelectorDropdown.swift` to render sections within the list
-- Query `FavoriteModelsManager.shared` for top 4 favorites
+- Query `FavoriteModelsManager.shared` for favorites
-- Add click handler to switch models instantly
+- Query `RecentModelsManager.shared` for recent models
+- Add section headers and spacing
+- Integrate with smart sorting for non-recent/favorite models

 ---